jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/0_Res_Init.typ

 & 0.03 "ha" <= x_("cl",i) <= "ha"/n_"cl"
 $<eq_107>

-The first sub equation in @eq_107 defines the general objective function and was already explained in @chap_4_0_4.
-The subscript "A" to the objectuve funtion $J$ was added to unambigiusly link it to the oiptimiaztion case A.
-The design variables are denoted as the vector $bold(x)_d$.
+The first equation in @eq_107 defines the general objective function, previously explained in @chap_4_0_4.
+The subscript #emp_[A] added to the objective function $J$ establishes a clear link to optimization case A. The design variables are denoted as vector $bold(x)_d$.

+While the objective function includes bending moments, their explicit dependency on the design variables is not shown in the equation.
+This simplified notation was chosen because bending moments depend on multiple parameters, including support type and position, acting forces, and beam length.
-It can be observed that in the provided objective function's equartion it is not explicitly hihglighted that the bending moments are dependt on the design variables.
+To maintain equation clarity and conciseness, these dependencies are acknowledged explicitly by stating that the bending moments are functions of the design variables.

-The rason for that is that the bending moment are depending on a high number of varaibles, such as type of support, posisiton of support, acting forces, beam length.
-Therefore, in order to not make the equation unnessarly long, the concrete depencies were not given.
-Instead with this it was mentioned concreltey, that the bending moments depend on the design variables.
-For the optimization case A, the design variable vector only includes the collet lengths $x_("cl",i)$ ($bold(x)_d = {x_("cl",i)}$).
+For optimization case A, the design variable vector consists solely of the collet lengths $x_("cl",i)$ ($bold(x)_d = {x_("cl",i)}$).
-With that the three upcoming constraints given in the subject to par can be considered.
-Since it is an minimization problem they are given in the form design variables to the left $<=$ non design variable parameter.
-Also, this notation helps to incorpaorte optimiaztion problem in framework like SciPy. it is important to note that $x_i$ are not design variables, they provide give the locations to the center of the centroids.
+The constraints that follow in the "subject to" portion are formatted with design variables on the left side of the inequality ($<=$ non-design variable parameters), a convention that facilitates implementation in optimization frameworks such as SciPy.

-These centroids are obtained through k-means++ as explained in @chap_4_0_0 and @chap_4_0_1.
-The physical meaning behind is that the centroid locations represent the centers of the #glspl("lie").
+It should be noted that the positions $x_i$ are not design variables but rather represent the centers of the centroids, determined through k-means++ clustering as detailed in @chap_4_0_0 and @chap_4_0_1.
+These centroid locations physically correspond to the centers of the #glspl("lie").
-The first constraint ensures that the #glspl("lie") are not allowed to be positioned outside of the considered bea, length.
-Here ha denotes the half span length.
-Often it can be assumed that the wings of the aircraft are symtric aroud the vertical axis.
-Leveraging this knowledge allows the beam length to become shorter, reducing computational time.

-In order to understand this and the other constraints easier first @fig_79 shall be viewed.
+The first constraint ensures that #glspl("lie") remain within the considered beam length, where ha denotes the half-span length.
+This half-span approach leverages the common assumption that aircraft wings are symmetric about the vertical axis, effectively reducing the computational domain and, consequently, the computational time required for optimization.
-It depicts the span direction $x$, the centroid locations $x_i$ and the #gls("lie") lengths $x_("cl",i)$.
-Next, the first constraint can be rearagned in a way that helps human to comprehend the constraint easier, which is given as @eq_108.
-With these two supplmenariy matierals it should become evident, that the first constraints demands that the sum of the centroid posistion and the collet lenght needs to be within the halfspan length.
+For better understanding of these and subsequent constraints, @fig_79 provides a visual representation.
+The figure illustrates the span direction $x$, the centroid locations $x_i$, and the #gls("lie") lengths $x_("cl",i)$.
+The first constraint can be rearranged into a more intuitive form, presented in @eq_108.
+Through these supplementary materials, it becomes evident that the first constraint requires the sum of the centroid position and the collet length to remain within the halfspan length.

-// constraints
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/1_Pos_Graph_Ink.svg",
   width: 100%),
-  caption: [scetch to understand the constraints, visuallay], )<fig_79>
+  caption: [Schematic representation of the span direction, centroid locations, and #gls("lie") lengths for constraint visualization.], )<fig_79>

 $ x_i + x_("cl",i) <= "ha" $ <eq_108>

-The second constraint demands that the placing of the #glspl("lie") needs to be on the wing, that is, the #glspl("lie") are not allowed to be palced on empty place.
-The constraint becomes easier to comprhend when rerphased to @eq_109.
-It says that, when being at the posistion of the center of a #gls("lie") removing the half length of the same #gls("lie") needs to be within the length defined for the wing or beam.
+The second constraint ensures that #glspl("lie") are properly positioned on the wing structure, preventing placement in void spaces.
+This constraint can be expressed more intuitively as shown in @eq_109, which specifies that the center position of each #gls("lie") minus half its length must remain within the defined wing or beam length.

 $ x_i - x_("cl",i)/2 >= 0 $ <eq_109>

-The third constraint from @eq_107 demands that the total length of all #glspl("lie") when added together, is not allowed to go over the maximal length which is defined through the halfspan ha.
+The third constraint from @eq_107 stipulates that the cumulative length of all #glspl("lie") must not exceed the halfspan length ha.
+If this constraint were not imposed, the optimization might suggest #gls("lie") lengths that would physically overlap or extend beyond the wing structure, which would be difficult or impossible to implement in practice.
+As these constraints stem from physical demands, their inclusion in the optimization formulation is self-evident.
-These constraints stem from pyhsical demands and thus do not requires additioanl explanaitons for why they were introduced to the optimiaztion formualtion.
-Next, the bounds in @eq_107 define the maximal and minimal length that each #gls("lie") need to obey.
-For this a minimal #gls("lie") length of 3% of the halfspan length was selected.
-The maximal #gls("lie") length was selected as $"ha"/ n_"cl"$, where $n_"cl"$ denotes the total number of #glspl("lie").
+The bounds defined in @eq_107 establish the permissible range for each #gls("lie") length.
+A minimum length of 3% of the halfspan was selected as the lower bound.
+The upper bound was set to $"ha"/ n_"cl"$, where $n_"cl"$ represents the total number of #glspl("lie").
+This choice of bounds ensures equal treatment of all #glspl("lie") in the optimization, as each can occupy the same maximum fractional length of the span.
-Thus it has been ensured that each of the #gls("lie") has the same meaining or importance, since each of them can take up to the same maixmal fracitonal length.

 // ----------------------------- scipy notation ----------------------------- //
-Since this work attemps to provide inital helpful guidance for #glspl("swith") certifaciton, when possible computaitonal tools free chosen such that they are free and open-source.
-This aimes to ensure that they are accesible by people around the globe.
-Which consequenlty enables other scientists to leverage this work to build upon it.
-For these reasons, as mentioned, SciPy was selected as the optimiaztion framework.
-In order to stick to this commitment the matrix notaiton for Scipy is proivded as @eq_110 to @eq_112.
-The left side and right the in the mentioned equations provide the lower and uppwer bounds for the linear constraint.
-They are vectors and have the dimension of the the number of constraints $m$.
-The design variable coefficient matrix gives weighting to each design variables and has the dimension of number of constraints $m$ times number of design variables $n$.
-// maybe you can provide a reason why shape infromation is helpful or why such kind presentaiton can be handy This shape infromaiton can be wirtten out as:
+In alignment with the objective of providing initial guidance for #glspl("swith") certification, this work prioritizes the use of free and open-source computational tools whenever feasible.
+This approach ensures global accessibility of the methodology, facilitating its adoption and further development by the scientific community.
+Following this principle, SciPy was selected as the optimization framework for implementation.

+To maintain consistency with this open-source commitment and enhance reproducibility, the matrix notation utilized in SciPy is presented in @eq_110 to @eq_112.
+These equations express the linear constraints through lower and upper bounds, represented as vectors with dimensions corresponding to the number of constraints $m$.
+The design variable coefficient matrix, which assigns weights to each design variable, maintains dimensions of $m$ constraints by $n$ design variables.

+The complete shape information for the optimization problem can be expressed compactly as:
 $bold(l)^(m) <= bold(A)_c^(m times n) space bold(x)_d^(n) <= bold(r)^(m)$

+This matrix formulation proves particularly valuable for implementation purposes, as it directly maps to SciPy's optimization interface while maintaining mathematical rigor.
+Furthermore, this representation facilitates the verification of dimensional consistency across the optimization problem and enables efficient computational implementation.
+Understanding this standardized matrix structure establishes a foundation for implementing more complex optimization cases, as subsequent formulations can follow the same systematic approach regardless of their specific constraints or objectives.
+This transferability of knowledge not only reduces implementation effort but also minimizes the likelihood of errors through consistent structure and enables straightforward verification of new optimization formulations through dimensional analysis.
 // ------------------------------ constraint 1 ------------------------------ //
 $
 underbrace(